W Idioms

 walk the plank

-- be forced by pirates to walk a long plank from the ship out over the water to your death
+- to be forced by pirates to walk a long plank from the ship out over the water to your death

 The pirates captured the small ship and forced the captain to walk the plank.